Interview Dress Code Advice for Women – Colors & Styles That Work!

 Another excellent accessory option is a watch.
 Watches for women are making a comeback in the professional world.
 The right wristwatch can be classy and give the impression that you’re someone who cares about being on time.
 Choose a black or brown leather band, or a metal-link watch without a large face.
 Again, it should complement your outfit, not draw attention away from it.

 If you do decide on an accessory, pick it out carefully.
 Once again, it’s always better to be more conservative.
 If you wear a necklace, it shouldn’t have any heavy or large charms hanging from it.
 A brooch shouldn’t distract your interviewer or draw attention directly to it.
-Your accessories are meant to complement what you’re wearing, not be the main focus.
+Your accessories are meant to complement what you’re wearing, not be the primary focus.

 Pantyhose may seem like a thing of the past.
 But, many companies still ask their female employees to wear them.
 What’s the good news?
 Pantyhose are much more comfortable nowadays than they used to be.
 They are also more fashionable and don’t have to come with a load of negative stereotypes surrounding them.
 The hosiery from decades past is long gone.